-First set of legislative proposals to meet the targets set in the European The Fit for 55 Package consists of Green Deal, 2030 Climate Target thirteen proposals covering a wide Plan and the Sustainable and Smart range of policy areas, including energy Mobility Strategy and reach the efficiency, renewables, land use, energy Fit for 55 Package objective of reducing net taxation, effort sharing and emissions [6] greenhouse gas emissions by at trading.
+First set of legislative proposals to meet the targets set in the European The Fit for 55 Package consist s of Green Deal, 2030 Climate Target thirteen proposals, covering a wide Plan and the Sustainable and Smart range of policy areas, including er nergy Mobility Strategy and reach the efficiency, renewables, land use, er nergy Fit for 55 Package objective of reducing net taxation, effort sharing and emis sions [6] greenhouse gas emissions by at trading.
 (Date of least 55% by 2030.
-Some of these proposals affect directly publication: The proposals included in this or indirectly the implementation of SSE 07/2021) legislative tool aim to deliver on the solutions, such as the Revision of the targets agreed in the European Alternative Fuels Infrastructure Climate Law [7] and fundamentally Regulation [8] (also called AFIR), Fuel transform the EU economy and EU Maritime [9] and the Revision of society for a fair, green and the EU Emission Trading System [10] . prosperous future.
-The Revision of TEN-T Regulation [12] Efficient & Green is one of the four proposals that are Mobility Package included in this package.
-[11] Second set of proposals to support Following the references to SSE (Date of a transition to cleaner and greener included in the Revision, it is expected publication: transport. that the EC, through the CEF 12/2021) Programme, will continue to support new SSE investments in EU ports.
+Some of these proposals affect di rectly publication: The proposals included in this or indirectly the implementation o f SSE 07/2021) legislative tool aim to deliver on the solutions, such as the Revision o f the targets agreed in the European Alternative Fuels Infrastrue cture Climate Law [7] and fundamentally Regulation [8] (also called AFIR), Fuel transform the EU economy and EU Maritime [9] and the Revision on of society for a fair, green and the EU Emission Trading System [10]. prosperous future.
+The Revision of TEN-T Regulation 1 [12] Efficient & Green is one of the four proposals that t are Mobility Package [11] Second set of proposals to support SSE (Date of cted publication: that the EC, through the CEF Programme, will continue to sub port